digitalocean/terraform-provider-digitalocean/website/docs/r/droplet.html.markdown

    Defaults to false.
 * `ipv6` - (Optional) Boolean controlling if IPv6 is enabled.
 Defaults to false.
 * `vpc_uuid` - (Optional) The ID of the VPC where the Droplet will be located.
-* `private_networking` - (Deprecated) All Droplets created after April 7th,
+* `private_networking` - (Optional)  Boolean controlling if private networking
-  2020 will be provisioned inside of the default VPC for the region.
+  is enabled.
+When VPC is enabled on an account, this will provision the Droplet inside of your account's default VPC for the region.
 Use the `vpc_uuid` attribute to specify a different VPC.
 * `ssh_keys` - (Optional) A list of SSH IDs or fingerprints to enable in the format `[12345, 123456]`.
 To retrieve this info, use a tool such